vtandon1204/sampling/README.md

 ## Data Description

-Class: The target variable, where 1 represents a fraudulent transaction, and 0 represents a non-fraudulent transaction.
+- Class: Target variable, where 1 indicates a fraudulent transaction, and 0 indicates a legitimate transaction.

-V1 to V28: Various unknown features representing different aspects of the transaction.
+- V1 to V28: Features derived from the original dataset, representing various transaction details.

 ## Objective

-Download and load the dataset.
-Balance the dataset using different sampling techniques.
+- Load the dataset and handle the class imbalance problem using sampling techniques.
-Apply five sampling techniques and evaluate them using five machine learning models.
+- Apply five different sampling strategies to the dataset.
+- Evaluate the effectiveness of these techniques using five machine learning algorithms.
-Compare the performance of each sampling technique with each machine learning model to determine the best combination for detecting credit card fraud.
+- Compare and analyze results to determine the most effective combination for detecting fraud.

 ## Sampling Techniques

-Random Undersampler : Randomly reduces the majority class to balance the dataset.
+- Random Undersampling: Reduces the majority class size by randomly selecting a subset of examples.

-Random Oversampler : Randomly increases the minority class by replicating examples.
+- Random Oversampling: Increases the minority class size by duplicating its examples.

-Tomek Links Sampling : Removes instances from the majority class that are the nearest neighbors of minority class examples.
+- Tomek Links: Removes overlapping instances between the majority and minority classes.

-SMOTE Sampling : Synthetic Minority Over-sampling Technique (SMOTE) generates synthetic examples in the feature space.
+- SMOTE (Synthetic Minority Oversampling Technique): Creates synthetic examples for the minority class.

-NearMiss Sampling : Selects examples of the majority class that are closest to the minority class.
+- NearMiss: Selects majority class examples that are closest to the minority class examples.

 ## Machine Learning Models

-Logistic Regression
+- Logistic Regression (LogReg)

-Decision Tree
+- Decision Tree

-Random Forest
+- Random Forest

-Support Vector Machine
+- Support Vector Machine (SVM)

-K-Nearest Neighbors
+- K-Nearest Neighbors (KNN)

-Each model is trained and tested with the five sampling techniques, and performance is evaluated using accuracy.
+Each model was trained and tested with all five sampling techniques, and accuracy was used as the primary evaluation metric.

+## Results Summary
+The performance of each sampling technique with various machine learning models is summarized in the table below:

 ![My Image](image.png)

-## After evaluating the performance of various sampling techniques combined with different machine learning models, the results revealed that RandomForestClassifier along with oversampler sampling method had the most accuracy of 0.997817
+## Key Insights

+- Random Forest with Random Oversampling and Smote yielded the highest accuracy of 1.000, making it the most effective combination for detecting fraudulent transactions.
+- Tomek Links with SVM and Random Oversampling with KNN also demonstrated strong performance, showcasing their potential in handling imbalanced datasets effectively.